 Vehicle insurance for UK registered vehicles in the EU

-A motor insurance Green Card will be required as evidence of motor insurance cover when driving abroad in the EU, Andorra, Iceland, Liechtenstein, Norway, Serbia and Switzerland.
+Evidence of motor insurance cover when driving abroad in the EU, Andorra, Iceland, Liechtenstein, Norway, Serbia and Switzerland.
 For driving in the rest of the world this will depend country by country and you should check the travel advice for each country you are travelling to.

 Some countries also require separate insurance for trailers.
 This means that you may also need a separate Green Card for your trailer.
 You should contact your vehicle insurance provider to obtain a motor insurance Green Card.